cloudify-cosmo/docs.getcloudify.org/content/manager/user-management.md

 You must have Cloudify Manager administrator permissions to perform user-management related actions.
 {{% /gsTip %}}

+## Managing users in Cloudify Manager
+If you choose not to integrate with an external user-management system, you can manage your Cloudify users on the manager itself, either by the [CLI commands]({{< relref "cli/users.md" >}}) or the [User Management widget]({{< relref "manager_webui/tenant-management-page.md" >}}) in the Cloudify Console.
+You can create users, add them to user-groups, assign them with tenants under specific roles, deactivate and delete them.

 ## Managing users by Integrating with an LDAP System
 If you choose to integrate with an external user-management system, make sure your manager is configured accordingly: